 - chilled sparkling water , for serving

-- Puree strawberries in a blender or food processor until smooth.
+- Puree strawberries in a blender or food processor.

-- In a medium saucepan, combine 1 cup water, granulated sugar, strawberry puree, and basil.
+- In a medium saucepan, combine still water, granulated sugar, strawberry puree, and basil.
 Bring to a boil over medium-high heat.
 Lower heat and simmer, stirring occasionally, 5-8 minutes.
 Remove from heat and cool to room temperature.

 - Strain cooled mixture through a fine-mesh sieve, pressing to extract juices.
 Discard solids.
 Chill syrup until ready to use.

-- Pour 2-3 tablespoons of strawberry basil syrup into a glass.
+- Pour a few tablespoons of strawberry basil syrup into a glass (use more or less, to taste).
 Fill with ice and sparkling water.
-Gently stir and add additional syrup to taste.
-Garnish with a sprig of fresh basil or a strawberry slice.
+Garnish with a sprig of fresh basil and a fresh strawberry slice.

 This recipe originally appeared on Striped Spatula on June 28, 2014.
 It has been updated with new photos and article copy to answer reader questions.